ÍSLENSKIR RADÍÓAMATÖRAR, ÍRA

 - Our club station TF3IRA is QRV on HF, VHF and UHF (including satellites) and is open to licensed members and licensed guests.
 In contests we use the special call sign TF3W.

 - The society offers an ambitious program of lectures and seminars that are given each year from February to May and from October to December.
 However, for a period of five years the program was not offered.
 Nevertheless, this was again started in the fall of 2018.
-This activity had to be closed down from March 2020 until October 2022 because of C0vid-19.
+This activity had to be closed down from March 2020 until October 2022 because of C0vid-19 and resumed in March-May 2023 and will be offered again in October-December 2023.

 - VHF and UHF repeaters are QRV in the greater Reykjavík area and at a few other places in the country.
 We also have an APRS digipeater located at the ÍRA headquarters in Reykjavík (QRV as of October 12, 2019; call sign: TF3IRA-10).